AltaPay/plugin-shopify/wiki.md

     ![shopify_enable_test_mode](/Docs/configuration/shopify_enable_test_mode.jpg)

 9. Click **Activate** when you have completed the details.
 10. Next, you need to configure the app.
-See [Configuring the AltaPay Payments App for Shopify](#configuring-the-altapay-omni-app-for-shopify) for more details.
+See [Configuring the AltaPay Payments App](#configuring-the-altapay-omni-app) for more details.

 ## Configuring the AltaPay Payments App